githubhelp/otherwip/documentation/install/raspberrypi/sd-card.md

     sudo chmod +x  /usr/bin/rpi-rw

 Next " rpi-ro " will be the command to lock the filesytem down again, run

+    sudo nano /usr/bin/rpi-ro

+and add the following to the blank file that opens

     #!/bin/sh
     sudo mount -o remount,ro /dev/mmcblk0p1  /